Adventure Games For Kids Computer Game Hints Computer Game Cheats Computer Game Walkthroughs

 unfortunately, none of this can mask the fact that it is largely a stale retread of previous Myst games.

-Myst 4: Revelation Review Hints and Walkthrough Buy Revelation
+Myst 4: Revelation Review Hints Buy Revelation (Amazon affiliate link)

 This conspiracy adventure game is serviceable but overly formulaic, featuring a smooth interface and nice graphics but not much in the way